-The BBHSP community meeting space is called “Straw Hall” because it has walls and insulation partially made from rice straw.
-The floor is made from very thick NHL (Natural Hydraulic Lime Plaster), and includes insulating layering, structural rebar, and a network of Pex pipe for the hydronic radiant floor heating system.
-We plan to connect the system’s heat-exchanger to a geothermal source, but for now, the systems operates using it’s “back-up” heat source: a tankless propane water heater (AKA “boiler”).
+The BBHSP community meeting space is called “Straw Hall” because it has walls and insulation mostly made from rice straw bales, grown by the late, great Rick Green (build leader of Straw Hall).
+The floor is made from very thick NHL (Natural Hydraulic Lime Plaster, built by plaster master Lin Spier), and includes insulating layering, structural rebar, and a network of Pex pipe for the hydronic radiant floor heating system.
+We plan to heat the building using geothermal energy (providing hot water to the system’s heat-exchanger), but for now, the systems operates using it’s “back-up” heat source: a tankless propane water heater (AKA “boiler”).
 This web page is intended to store information about the hydronic in-floor heating system, as we work out the bugs and improve its functionality and efficiency.

-The water heater boiler unit is a propane Noritz Always Hot Model NC1991-DVC.
+The back-up water heater boiler unit is a propane Noritz Always Hot Model NC1991-DVC.

 Exterior Vent Pipe Clearance:

-The exterior vent pipe termination outlet from the boiler is just over two feet clearance (2′ 2.5″) from the soffit venting above the termination.
+The exterior vent pipe termination outlet from the boiler has over two feet clearance (it’s 2′ 2.5″) from the soffit venting above the termination.
 The boiler’s manual and relevant building codes call for at least two feet of clearance, so the installation was done correctly.